Dorset-Council-UK/GIFramework-Maps/DEVELOPING.md

 ### Running the application
 Once you’ve followed the steps above, you’re ready to run the application.

-- Run an `npm update` to download the dependencies
+- Run `bun install` to download the dependencies
+    - Use the command line over the NPM Task Runner extension for this step, since the task runner defaults to using NPM
+- Run `bun run build:dev` to build the client scripts once, or start `bun run watch` to build and auto rebuild the client scripts as you make changes
-    - In Visual Studio this can be done by installing the NPM Task Runner Extension and using Task Runner Explorer
+    - Alternatively, you can use the NPM Task Runner extension to run the `build:dev` or `watch` tasks
-    - Alternatively just use the command line
 - Run the Entity Framework migrations against the GIFrameworkMaps.Web project
     - Using Visual Studio
         - `Update-Database`